Triumph, Illinois

 Triumph is an unincorporated community and Census Designated Place located just east of Interstate 39 in LaSalle County, Illinois, United States.
 Students in Triumph attend nearby Mendota public schools.
 The village is home to one restaurant and is known for its curling club.
-The community has many farms surrounding it and contains fewer than 100 people.
+The community has many farms surrounding it.
+As of the 2020 census, Triumph had a population of 100.